-New hydrodynamic separators will continue to be installed on road reconstruction projects.
-Town will continue to seek funding through DEEP 319 program for other stormwater quality retrofits.
+New hydrodynamic separators and/or water quality basins will continue to be installed on road reconstruction projects.
+Use of infiltration at municipal parking lots and parks will be reviewed for feasibility.

 Describe plans for continuing the Retrofit program beyond this permit term with the goal to disconnect 1% DCIA annually over the next 5 years.
 [Provide information if available in 2017 report.
 Section to be completed for the 2019 Annual Report.]